theKashey/jsx-compress-loader/README.md

 This also removes object property access (ie React.createElement), thus:
 - speeding up `Chrome` by 5%
-- speeding up `Safary 11` by 15%
+- speeding up `Safari 11` by 15%
-- speeding up `Safary 12` by 35%
+- speeding up `Safari 12` by 35%
-- not speeding up Mobile Safary 12(iPhone XS)
+- not speeding up Mobile Safari 12(iPhone XS)
 - here is [the test](https://jsperf.com/single-dot-property-access/1)

 # Would it help?